raspberrypilearning/our-beat/en/step_3.md

 --- /task ---

+--- task ---
 ### Add a variable

-Use a variable to track if the melody is playing.
+2. Use a variable to track if the melody is playing.

---- task ---

 Open the `Variables`{:class='microbitvariables'} menu and click **Make a Variable**.